G. D. Vajra

 Re-shipping a Package

-If a package gets returned to us after three failed delivery attempts, we can only re-ship the wine upon payment of a re-shipping fee to be determined based on shipping address and number of bottles.
-Shipping wine is extremely expensive, we are sorry about this, but we have no other choice.
+If a package is returned to us after three failed delivery attempts, we can only re-ship the wine upon payment of a re-shipping fee, to be determined based on the shipping address and number of bottles.
+Shipping wine is extremely expensive.
+We are sorry about this, but we have no other choice.
 Please make sure there's always someone at the address you enter as your shipping address.

 If you'd like to receive a refund for a package that was returned to us after FedEx made three delivery attempts, we can do that but we must keep a $20 refund fee; FedEx charges us a lot of money for returns, unfortunately, I can't stress this enough.